DEFRA/adp-infrastructure-services/README.md

 ## Key principals to note:

 - Each Azure component has a .bicepParams file containing the required infrastructure configuration.
 It is convention-based on the names of the Azure components.
-- Each programme has it's own shared, agnostic Pipeline - that re-uses ADP Pipeline Common.
+- Each programme has its own shared, agnostic Pipeline - that re-uses ADP Pipeline Common.
 All services must extend this.
 - The 'environments' can be configured at multiple levels, depending on your requirement: _Resource_, _Programme/Project_ or _Default RTL_.
 - Automation sets up the initial structure and consumes the default RTL pattern.
 On-going changes are either fully automated or PR-reviewed on demand by GitHub 'Code Owners'.
 - The Default RTL is: Dev, Test, Pre-Prod and Production.